 Local school authorities are permitted to access the statewide immunization database to review student immunization records.
 Only employees who have direct responsibility for ensuring student compliance with 77 Ill.
-Adm.
-Code 665.210 can apply for and receive access to the Illinois Comprehensive Automated Immunization Registry Exchange (I-CARE), the statewide system.
+Admin.
+Code 665.210 can apply for and receive access to I-CARE, the statewide system.
 No access will be granted to other personnel, such as superintendents or human resource managers.
 All individuals with I-CARE access are subject to all requirements and penalties authorized by the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
 School employees may apply for access to I-CARE by following the instructions in the I-CARE access enrollment packet.
 Contact I-CARE program staff via email at email@example.com for more information.

-As families and communities continue to increase vaccine uptake, schools and districts must ensure all students, no matter their vaccination status, continue to have access to full-time in- person instruction.
+As families and communities continue to increase vaccine uptake, schools and districts must ensure all students, no matter their vaccination status, continue to have access to safe full-time in-person instruction.

 Require all teachers, staff, students, and visitors to P-12 schools to wear a mask while indoors, regardless of vaccination status.

 This guidance is based on updated recommendations in CDC guidance for COVID-19 prevention in K-12 schools and an updated Executive Order for the State of Illinois.
-Executive Order 2021- 18 requires that all teachers, staff, students, and visitors to P-12 schools who are two years of age or older and medically able to tolerate a mask, regardless of vaccination status, to wear a mask while indoors.
+Executive Order 2021-18 requires that all teachers, staff, students, and visitors to pre-K-12 schools who are two years of age or older and medically able to tolerate a mask, regardless of vaccination status, to wear a mask while indoors.